iEFIS® Touchscreen

 The following systems are supported:

-uAvionix ADS-BuAvionix (and other GDL90 Serial devices)
+uAvionix ADS-B (and other GDL90 Serial devices)

 The next generation in accurate GPS-based traffic monitoring.
 With very good coverage over much of the United States, this is the best solution for traffic monitoring if flying in an area with ADS-B coverage.